jiya-singhal/DevOps-Cloud-Notes/Microservices_Introduction.md

     * Sticky sessions
     * Auto-scaling integration

-➡️ Analogy: Like a traffic cop sending cars to different lanes to avoid jams.
+**Analogy: Like a traffic cop sending cars to different lanes to avoid jams.**

 ---